 Hong Kong Art Week

 Hong Kong Art Week happens later in the year, around October and November.
 I am not a huge artsy fan, so forgive me if I am not very familiar with it!
 They organise art exhibitions and concerts all over Hong Kong, though a lot of things tend to take place around PMQ in Sheung Wan.
 They even launched their own app for the 2016 event!
-There are no information on the 2017 Art Week, yet, but information are below:
+There is no information on the 2018 Art Week, yet, but information is below:

 Date: Nov 16 – 26, 2017